 When you create a Cloud Center cluster, you can enable/disable Auto-Manage Cluster Access.
 When you select Personal Cluster, Cloud Center also selects Auto-Manage Cluster Access automatically.
 You can disable this feature before you create your cluster or at any time after you create your cluster.

 When you create a cluster with a Shared State of shareable cluster, you must also supply a list of other users authorized to submit jobs to or interact with the cluster from MATLAB.
 The Shared With white list is a comma-separated list of email addresses and/or email domains that are authorized to access the cluster.
 Although the Shared With field defaults to the cluster owner’s email domain, the cluster owner may remove their own authorization to submit jobs to or interact with the cluster from MATLAB.
 Even if the cluster owner is not a member of the Shared With white list, the cluster owner still can access the cluster via SSH.
+If you edit the Shared With white list while the cluster is running, the change in authorization takes effect immediately: added users can access the cluster and removed users can no longer access the cluster.
+However, any jobs previously submitted by removed users will continue to run.

 When you create a Cloud Center cluster, you can enable/disable Auto-Manage Cluster Access.
-When you select Shareable Cluster, Cloud Center aslo unselects Auto-Manage Cluster Access.
+When you select Shareable Cluster, Cloud Center also unselects Auto-Manage Cluster Access.
 You can enable this access before you create your cluster or at any time after you create your cluster.